FabioPINO/science-docs/index.md

 # Fluid Toolbox

 **Fluid Toolbox** is a collection of human-readable, pseudo-random study notes.
-It contains descriptions and explanations of fluid mechanics concepts, presented in a way that resembles the record of my understanding of them.
-It is meant to be used complimentary to the regular textbook since it may provide additional insight but it will not substitute thoroughness of a standard course in the subject.
-I believe that working side by side with a course it can become indeed a useful toolbox of concepts that are ready-to-use and ready-to-understand.
+It contains descriptions and explanations of various fluid mechanics concepts.
+It is meant to be used complimentary to the regular textbook since it may provide additional insights but it will not substitute the thoroughness of the standard course in the subject.
+I believe that working side by side with the course, it can become a useful toolbox of concepts that are ready-to-use and ready-to-understand.

 <sup>This PDF is still under construction...</sup>